llvm/llvm-blog-www/content/posts/2024-12-03-minimalistic-ruby-compiler.md

 In the meantime, we decided to strip it down to a bare minimum and implement just enough features to validate the hypotheses.

+Just like the original compiler we use MLIR to bridge the gap between Ruby VM's bytecode and the codegen, but instead of targeting LLVM IR directly, we go through EmitC dialect and targeting C language, as it significantly simplifies OS/CPU support.
+We go into a bit more details later.

-The source code of our minimalistic Ruby compiler is here: https://github.com/dragonruby/lightstorm
+The source code of our minimalistic Ruby compiler is here: https://github.com/dragonruby/lightstorm.

 The rest of the article covers why we decided to build it, how we approached the problem, and what we discovered along the way.